onzfonz/comp227/src/content/5/en/part5c.md

 However, we shall stick to the approach of using `getByPlaceholderText` in the test.

 Let us look at a couple of details before moving on.
-Let us assume that a component would render text to an HTML element as follows:
+Assume that a component would render text to an HTML element as follows:

 ```js
 const Task = ({ task, toggleImportance }) => {